 Centrally located in Phoenix, First Place is transit oriented and within walking distance of light rail and public transportation.

-First Place®AZ broke ground on its first new property, First Place-Phoenix, in late 2016, the transformation of an empty urban lot at Third Street and Catalina Drive into the modern, four-story development it is today has been extraordinary.
-Thanks to public, private and charitable support.
-First Place-Phoenix will connect residents to jobs and volunteer work, along with retail, restaurants, recreation, the arts, culture, fun and a variety of venues for continuing education.
-At First Place, adults with autism and other neuro-diversities live in apartments in Phoenix, where they learn and work among their neighbors, creating a compassionate and understanding environment that benefits everyone.
+Since First Place®AZ broke ground on its first new property, First Place–Phoenix, in late 2016, the transformation of an empty urban lot at Third Street and Catalina Drive into the modern, four-story development it is today has been extraordinary.
+Thanks to public, private and charitable support, First Place–Phoenix is poised to connect residents to jobs and volunteer work, along with retail, restaurants, recreation, the arts, culture, fun and a variety of venues for continuing education.
+At First Place, adults with autism and other neuro-diversities live in apartments in Phoenix, where they learn and work among their neighbors.
+This creates a compassionate and understanding environment that benefits everyone.

 Phoenix Sky Harbor International Airport is a great example of the supportive community found throughout Greater Phoenix.
 At several locations throughout the airport, you can purchase local products that support adults with autism.
 SMILE® Biscotti and a collection of items produced by SARRC’s Beneficial Beans® social enterprise can be purchased at two Peet’s Coffee & Tea locations and in the Pardies Shops and Casa Unlimited, Inc. stores.
 SMILE Biscotti is one of the top-selling passive good items for Peet’s at Terminal 4!